GRCDEV/ArduSim/help/setup.md

         python -m pip install --user lxml
         python -m pip install --user uavcan

+## 4 Compile your own SITL files

+ArduSim uses SITL to simulate multicopters.
+You can if prefered compile your own SITL files *arducopter* and *copter.parm* and possibly gain some performance.
+This is however, only for advanced users and not necesarry to run ArduSim.
+Below we give a guide on how to do so.
+We try to be up-to-date.
+If you have some problems, you can always go to (http://ardupilot.org/dev/docs/sitl-native-on-windows.html) for the newest information.

+### 4.1 Windows

-6. Download ArduPilot.
+1. Download ArduPilot.
 This is the project which enables the user to compile a multicopter or other kinds of UAVs.
 In the terminal, input this lines:

         git clone https://github.com/ArduPilot/ardupilot.git
         cd ardupilot